 How do multifocal contact lenses work for my needs?
 Is this a recurring question popping in your head everyday?
 Multifocal contact lenses are developed to allow different lens powers that focus vision at different distances from the wearer.
 You may doubt that this works or does it make sense for your eyesight?
 Let's explore multifocal contact lenses pros and cons and whether they’re right for you!

-Multifocal contact lenses are advanced and they are different from regular contacts in that they have multiple prescriptions on each lens.
+Multifocal contact lenses are advanced and they are different from regular contacts in that they have multiple prescriptions for each lens.
 Multifocal contact lenses help you see clearly at a range of distances, including near, intermediate, and far.

 Multifocal contact lenses are designed with a number of different features to improve vision at all distances.
 Many feature concentric rings or aspheric design zones that allow for sharper vision across varying refractive error needs.
-Reading glasses or progressive glasses also have multiple prescriptions, but instead of having everything on one lens, they have separate areas for viewing distance and near by objects.
+Reading glasses or progressive glasses also have multiple prescriptions, but instead of having everything on one lens, they have separate areas for viewing distance and nearby objects.

 People over the age of 40 frequently realise that focusing on items up close becomes difficult or impossible and that their near vision has blurred.
 Presbyopia is the term for this disorder, which develops gradually and spontaneously as people get older.
 Presbyopia is an unavoidable condition produced by the lens of the eye losing its suppleness, causing the lens to harden.
-Because the light now focuses behind the retina instead of directly on it when reading, the eye is no longer able to focus on close things as a result of this hardening.
+Because light now focuses behind the retina instead of directly on it when reading, the eye is no longer able to focus on close things as a result of this hardening.

-Together, these changes affect your ability to focus on near objects.
+Together, these changes affect your ability to focus on nearby objects.
 But contact lenses can correct presbyopia by shifting the point at which light rays converge in front of the retina, allowing you to focus on close-up objects without difficulty.

 If you're comfortable with monovision lenses, the best option for you is probably to wear them.
 They're cheaper than bifocals and multifocal and are more likely to avoid some of the blurriness associated with these contact lenses.
 Bifocal and multifocal contacts can cause some blurred vision at certain focal lengths, like when looking far away or close up.
 If you want full-time clarity, monovision lenses can be a good choice.